devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 - Amazon Lex uses AWS Lambda functions to query your business applications and make updates as requested.
 - Amazon Lex chatbots also maintain context and manage the dialogue, dynamically adjusting responses based on the conversation.

+## Amazon AppFlow

+- Amazon AppFlow is used to securely transfer data between Software-as-a-Service (SaaS) applications like Salesforce, SAP, Zendesk, Slack, and ServiceNow, and AWS services.

 ## AWS Ground Station

 - AWS Ground Station is a fully managed service that lets you control satellite communications, process data, and scale your operations without having to worry about building or managing your own ground station infrastructure.